JobNmadu/Dyn4cast/README.md

 which takes two required arguments: the `Data` of any recognised format but should be a **dataframe** containing two columns `Date` and `Case`.
 The Date is the *day* the data is collected while Case is the variable for forecasting.
-The other arguements parsed to the function are `MaximumDate`, which is the last date Data was collected and `BREAKS`, which is a vector of numbers and used as `knots` in estimating spline polynomials.
+The other arguments parsed to the function are `MaximumDate`, which is the last date Data was collected and `BREAKS`, which is a vector of numbers and used as `knots` in estimating spline polynomials.